elifberkman/openai-projects/README.md

 # Projects

 ### 1. Natural Language to SQL
 The Natural Language to SQL project uses OpenAI's GPT-3 model to convert natural language into a SQL query.
-The project folder contains a Python script and a sample input file.
-You can run the project by following the instructions in the README.md file in the project folder.
+The project folder contains a Python scripts (db_utils.py, main.py, openai_utils.py) and a sample jupyter notebook file (NLP-to-SQL.ipynb).

 ### 2. Automatic Exam Creator
 The Automatic Exam Creator project uses OpenAI's GPT-3 model to automatically create a quiz and solution guide for teachers.
 The project folder contains a Python script and a sample input file.
-You can run the project by following the instructions in the README.md file in the project folder.

 ### 3. Automatic Recipe Creator
 The Automatic Recipe Creator project uses OpenAI's DALLE model to generate recipes and food pictures automatically from an ingredient list.
 The project folder contains a Python script and a sample input file.
-You can run the project by following the instructions in the README.md file in the project folder.

 ### 4. Automatic Blog Post Generator
 The Automatic Blog Post Generator project uses OpenAI's GPT-3 model to generate blog posts and publish them on the internet.
 The project folder contains a Python script and a sample input file.
-You can run the project by following the instructions in the README.md file in the project folder.

 ### 5. Reddit Sentiment Analysis
 The Reddit Sentiment Analysis project uses OpenAI's GPT-2 model to perform sentiment analysis on subreddit posts about public companies and stocks.
 The project folder contains a Python script and a sample input file.
-You can run the project by following the instructions in the README.md file in the project folder.

 ### 6. Automatic Code Documentation
 The Automatic Code Documentation project uses OpenAI's GPT-3 model to automatically generate Python docstrings.
 The project folder contains a Python script and a sample input file.
-You can run the project by following the instructions in the README.md file in the project folder.

 ### 7. Fine-tunning ChatBot
 The Fine-tuning ChatBot project uses OpenAI's GPT-3 model to create a StackOverflow chatbot.
 The project folder contains a Python script and a sample input file.
-You can run the project by following the instructions in the README.md file in the project folder.

 ### 8. Translation
 The Translation project uses OpenAI's GPT-3 model to automatically read foreign newspapers and then translate and summarize news in other countries.
 The project folder contains a Python script and a sample input file.
-You can run the project by following the instructions in the README.md file in the project folder.

 ### 9. Text Embedding
 The Text Embedding project uses OpenAI's GPT-3 model to perform text embedding on a custom data set for custom question answering.
 The project folder contains a Python script and a sample input file.
-You can run the project by following the instructions in the README.md file in the project folder.

 ## Requirements
 Python 3.x